Lenape Nation of Pennsylvania: Status

 The Lenape Nation of Pennsylvania is an unrecognized tribe.
 Despite having the word nation in its name, the organization is neither a federally recognized tribe nor a state-recognized tribe.
 Pennsylvania has no federally recognized or state-recognized tribes.

 Bill "Whippoorwill" Thompson founded the group in 1998 as the Eastern Lenape Nation.

 LNPA Chief of Education and Tribal Storykeeper Adam "Waterbear" DePaul said, "We were quite successful in that endeavor of hiding, and identifying and passing ourselves off as white."
 He says the tribe is trying to achieve state recognition, but it does not qualify for federal recognition.

 Canadian-American linguist K. David Harrison, who partnered with the LNPA on language classes, writes: “some Lenape stayed behind, hid, blended in, intermarried, or assimilated.
 Remaining in the traditional homeland of the Delaware Valley, their descendants also claim Lenape bloodlines.”

 Journalist Samantha Spengler wrote: "Whether or not Lenape people continued to live covertly in Pennsylvania, it’s undisputed that there was no continuous tribal entity in the region."
 There are three federally recognized Lenape tribes in the United States and two in Canada.

+The organization is actively lobbying the Pennsylvania legislature for state recognition.